helsbels-del/Boss-Brain/README.md

 ### **Main Page**

-The first page that the player sees when the program is started tells the player that this is the Boss Brain Challenge and lists a choice of 3 options.
+The first page that the player sees when the program is started tells the player that this is the Boss Brain Challenge and lists a choice of 4 options.

 add screen shot

 The player can choose to play the game, go to the instructions or exit the game.
 If the player chooses option 1 to play the game, they are then asked which level they would like to play.

-## **Instructions Page**
+### **Instructions Page**

 After selecting option 2 from the main page, the player can read the Instruction For Play.
 At the bottom of the page the player has options to either 'Play' or 'Return to main Page'.

 add screenshot

+### **Bonus Challenge**

+Option 3 takes the player to the bonus challenge where the players gets to guess a code word.
+In the code here I have made a list of 4 code words that the computer chooses randomly for the player to guess.
+More words could be added here as once the player has guessed all 4 words it would become a bit boring.

 ## **Exit Game**

-On selecting option 3 from the main page, the below message is shown and the program is ended.
+On selecting option 4 from the main page, the below message is shown and the program is ended.

 add screenshot